 Attend KinMate Graduation - Week 12 (3 to 4 hour commitment)

 Assist KinMate in taking advantage of G.R.O.W.
-Out Program resources after she is released from prison.
+Out Program resources after being released from prison.

-Become a Transitional Coach by attending our next Transitional Coach Orientation.
+For more information on becoming a Transitional Coach, attend our next Transitional Coach Orientation.

 Prisons We Serve